-383 1977 and 1990, he concluded that the explosion pressure on seals generally does not exceed 20 psi.
-Hence, the explosion pressure performance criterion for seals became 140 kPa (20 psi) in 384 the 1992 rule change to CFR 30 Part 75.335(a)(2).
-NIOSH researchers also note that the CFR 385 386 states this criterion as a "static horizontal pressure" of 140 kPa (20 psi).
-387 The Stephan report also recognizes that the abandoned areas can contain an explosive methane-388 air mix as the atmosphere crosses through the flammable range in the process of self-389 inertization.
-Stephan clearly warns that "a seal constructed to withstand an explosion pressure 390 wave of 140 kPa (20 psi) may not be sufficient in these cases."
-Stephan also recognizes that air 391 leakage though seals can lead to an explosive mix accumulation behind seals and that potential 392 ignition sources always exist such as roof falls or spontaneous combustion.
-393 394 In summary, the original 140 kPa (20 psi) design criterion for seals is not based on containment 395 of an explosion within the sealed area.
-The criterion apparently stems from the belief that the 396 atmosphere within the sealed area was not explosive and that the real hazard from sealed areas 397 arises from leakage of methane or toxic gases from sealed areas into the ventilation system.
-398 2.2.
-Seal design practices in Europe and Australia 399 Table 3 summarizes the seal design, construction and related sealed-area practices used in 400 Europe and Australia.
-The underground coal mining methods in each locale vary significantly, 401 although all are highly mechanized.
-European coal mines tend to use arched, single-entry gate 402 roads for longwall mining.
-Australian coal mines use two-entry and some three-entry gate road 403 systems for longwall development.
-Production from room-and-pillar coal mining is very limited 404 in both Europe and Australia.
+Prior to 1992, the Code of Federal Regulations (CFR) lacked a definitive engineering design specification for explosion-proof seals.
+CFR 30 Part 75 stated that pending the development and publication of more specific design criterial for explosion-proof seals or bulkheads, such seals or bulkheads may be constructed of solid, substantial and incombustible material such as concrete, brick, cinder block, etc. Stephan (1990) sought to provide technical justification for such a specification in the CFR.
+Based on investigations of underground coal mine explosions between 1977 and 1990, he concluded that the explosion pressure on seals generally does not exceed 20 psi.
+Hence, the explosion pressure performance criterion for seals became 140 kPa (20 psi) in the 1992 rule change to CFR 30 Part 75.335(a)(2).
+NIOSH researchers also note that the CFR states this criterion as a "static horizontal pressure" of 140 kPa (20 psi).

+The Stephan report also recognizes that the abandoned areas can contain an explosive methaneair mix as the atmosphere crosses through the flammable range in the process of self-inertization.
+Stephan clearly warns that "a seal constructed to withstand an explosion pressure wave of 140 kPa (20 psi) may not be sufficient in these cases."
+Stephan also recognizes that air leakage though seals can lead to an explosive mix accumulation behind seals and that potential ignition sources always exist such as roof falls or spontaneous combustion.

+In summary, the original 140 kPa (20 psi) design criterion for seals is not based on containment of an explosion within the sealed area.
+The criterion apparently stems from the belief that the atmosphere within the sealed area was not explosive and that the real hazard from sealed areas arises from leakage of methane or toxic gases from sealed areas into the ventilation system.

+2.2.
+Seal design practices in Europe and Australia

+Table 3 summarizes the seal design, construction and related sealed-area practices used in Europe and Australia.
+The underground coal mining methods in each locale vary significantly, although all are highly mechanized.
+European coal mines tend to use arched, single-entry gate roads for longwall mining.
+Australian coal mines use two-entry and some three-entry gate road systems for longwall development.
+Production from room-and-pillar coal mining is very limited in both Europe and Australia.
 In contrast, the U.S. coal industry uses both room-and-pillar and longwall mining, and the mains, sub-mains and gate roads will have multiple entries.
 The following discussions will trace the origins of seal design standards in locales outside the U.S.

-408 Seal design practices in the United Kingdom
+Seal design practices in the United Kingdom